Chris-Engelhardt/data_sci_guide/README.md

 ## Contributing

-> Ways to contribute forthcoming.
+> Please feel free to submit a pull request.
+The full list of DC courses can be found [here](https://t.co/gahfLYYY2l?amp=1)